Dialectical behavioural therapy

 Is DBT therapy for me?

-As Dr Gregory Warwick explains in his article, What is dialectical behaviour therapy?
+Dr Gregory Warwick explores this question in his article, What is dialectical behaviour therapy?

 "DBT is primarily used for people who have a diagnosis or symptoms of BPD or emotionally unstable personality disorder.
 However, recent studies have shown it to be effective with depression, bulimia, binge-eating, bipolar disorder, PTSD, and substance abuse, but the body of evidence remains limited."